 ”Here’s the receipt…” Joni tried to hand the piece of paper to the man.

 ”Thank you, but I don’t need it.”
 He smiled. ”Just toss it to the bin.”
-It was the usual answer, or then the people ran off before you had time to give it or then they made some lame ass joke how they couldn’t use it to get tax deduction.
+It was the usual answer, or then the people ran off before you had time to give it or then they made some lame ass joke about how they couldn’t use it to get a tax deduction.

 Aki stayed near the counter to sip his coffee, leaning so close to the counter that it made Joni feel uncomfortable.

-”New Gym membership.”
-Aki smiled. ”What do you have to offer?”
+”New Gym membership,” Aki smiled. ”What do you have to offer?”

 ”One can choose between monthly membership or yearly membership that includes gym, aerobic and spinning classes or then just gym or aerobics.
-There’s also a ten times card that is valid for three months.”
+There’s also a ten card that is valid for three months.”

-”Hm…” The man smiled looking at him somewhat creepily and Joni got bored, he tapped the price list on the counter with a
+”Hm…” The man smiled looking at him somewhat creepily and Joni got bored, he tapped the price list on the counter with a pen.

-”There’s the list of the prices and what they include… The first visit is free, so if you want to try out the gym before buying anything.”
+”Here’s the list of the prices and what they include… The first visit is free, so if you want to try out the gym before buying anything.”

 Aki didn’t have time to reply when suddenly Eljas rushed down the stairs looking mad as hell. ”Get out of here!”
 He roared and pointed at the front door.
-His reaction was so strong that Joni startled as well.
+His reaction was so strong that Joni was startled as well.
 Usually Eljas was the image of calmness. ”You are banned here for life!”
-Eljas continued pointing at Aki who gave somewhat stunned and bemused chuckle.
+Eljas continued pointing at Aki who gave a somewhat stunned and bemused chuckle.

 ”Come on, don’t be like that,” Aki grinned.